AlexanderKosik/software_design/content/project/impl_2/impl_2.md

 If you have never heared about NoSQL databases, have a look at this description of advantages of NoSQL databases like MongoDB: [link (mongodb.com)](https://www.mongodb.com/advantages-of-mongodb)

+If you take this approach, you can set up a free MongoDB in the cloud (AWS, Microsoft Azure, Google Cloud) via the [MongoDB Atlas](https://www.mongodb.com/atlas/database).
+You can create a free test instance with your google account.

 # Questions for reflection
 1) What are the right abstractions to use?
 Consider the ETC principle.
 Can you swap out the database implementation easily?